Why do employees leave? Steps employers should take to reduce attrition during the Covid-19 pandemic scenario

 Let your employees take ownership of their work.
 Be flexible with the processes, let your employees offer suggestions.
 This would create a feeling of ownership among them & make them more responsible.

 3. Job security: In order for employees to give their 100% the employer should give them an atmosphere conducive for performance.
 They should not be under a constant threat of losing their job, if they fall short of their targets.
 They need a steady income to support their families; otherwise it may have a negative impact on their performance at work.
+This becomes even more important in the current situation the Covid-19 pandemic.

 4. Personal life: For entrepreneurs, work is life.
 However, it may or may not be the case with the employees; they think of their family and friends above work.
 Balancing a career and life beyond office is a complex task.

 Respect their private lives because they are human beings, just like you.
-Examine things you expect from them and offer whatever help you can to help them achieve the same.
+Evaluate things you expect from them and offer whatever help you can to help them achieve the same.
 A little help from employer could mean a lot to the employees.

 6. Compensation: At the end of the day salary is what you work for.
 Attrition has become a trend in the modern corporate world.
 Therefore it is always good to offer salaries over and above what the industry norm is.
 Every corporate spends a considerable amount of money on hiring & recruitment and offering good salaries to keep them from switching jobs would actually help you cut costs in the long run as salary is one of the prime reasons for employees to switch jobs.
+While a lot of organisation across the world are looking at cutting expenses by way of reducing salaries and overheads, it is imperative that this is kept as a last resort.
+If salary cut becomes inevitable, employers should make every effort to keep it to the minimum and try to soften the blow by changing salary structure and reduce tax burden on the employees, wherever possible.
+This will result in reducing the impact of salary cut on the take home salary of the employee and also send a message to the the employees that their organisation cares about them.

 7. Recognition: The definition of recognition may vary from person to person.
 For some it could be money, for some it could be the profile and for some it could be just a pat on the shoulder & for some others it could be being heard & given a chance to voice their concerns.
 Being recognized not just gives a sense of belonging but also makes employees more passionate about their work.